jasonmhead/web-led/README.md

 This code creates a blinking led effect laid over an web element by element id.

-- Do Shift-F5 if the demo does not load properly
+- Do Shift - Browser-Refresh-Button if the demo does not load properly

 Features include: